untilde/paketti-manual/README.md

 "I have no doubt that you are the most important person in the various Renoise Tools developers."

+"You RULE.
+Thanks for being so responsive ... and for the massive amount of work into creating this.
+Really is like Renoise+++"

 ## Where to say things about Paketti

 - Join the [Paketti Discord](https://discord.gg/Qex7k5j4wG)